Click on names to see biographical information and photos.

 Bill Allred

 Bill Allred, a native of Greensboro, is a choral director and organist.
-Bill’s educational background includes a B.M. from Westminster Choir College; Master of Music from The NC School of the Arts; and a Doctor of Musical Arts from UNCG.
+Bill’s educational background includes a B.M. from Westminster Choir College, Master of Music from The NC School of the Arts, and a Doctor of Musical Arts from UNCG.
 Bill is the Organist-Choir Director at Guilford Park Presbyterian Church and the Director of the Burlington Boys Choir.
 He has prepared treble singers for the EMF Orchestra, Greensboro and Winston-Salem Symphonies, Greensboro Opera, and Capitol Opera.
 He has served on the board of the NC United Methodist All-State Youth Chorus and as Repertoire and Standards Chair for Boy Choirs for the NC American Choral Directors Association.
 He is a past dean of the Greensboro Chapter of the American Guild of Organists.
-For over twenty-five years, he has been the volunteer director of the Friends Homes Ringers.
+For thirty years, he has been the volunteer director of the Friends Homes Ringers.
 He lives near Saxapahaw in southern Alamance County with his wife Alicia and their two rescued dachshunds.

 Micheline Chalhoub-Deville